SRE CLIGetting Started

 Opening the SRE CLI

-1. Look for the SRE CLI button in the bottom-right corner of any page
+1. Look for the SRE CLI orb in the bottom-right corner of any page (“Need an SRE on it?
+Ask the agent”).

-2. Click the button to open the terminal
+2. Click it to open the chat panel.

 Selecting a Cluster